MONG Welcome to Mong Heritage HERITAGE

 Many Mong communities in the Southwest and western regions were historically grouped together with other Hmong/Miao groups under the broader classification of the Hmong/Miao people.
 Much of what is now presented as Miaozu literature in China was constructed using narratives tied to Miao Manyi heritage that is transliterated as "Hmong" in the west.
 Today, global narratives present Hmong people (苗族), linking them to Nanman and Baiyue ancestry, as well as to the cultural legacies of Shu Han and Chu Man.
 Our Mong people are facing a continuous process of cultural absorption and ethnic assimilation into Hmong Miao identity and other communities.

-While Hmong individuals rightfully identify with Hmong Miao heritage have every right to promote the Hmong identity (苗) which has been recognized, this trend has also contributed to the marginalization of Mong history and heritage as a distinct Mong Nation and national identity (蒙/盟).
+While Hmong individuals rightfully identify with Hmong Miao heritage have every right to promote the Hmong identity (苗) which has been recognized globally, this trend has also contributed to the marginalization of Mong history and heritage as a distinct Mong people and national identity (蒙/盟).

 Mong nation (蒙/盟) has distinct history from Hmong (苗).
 The two are not just linguistic variations or differences, they represent distinct historical narratives, separate cultural lineages, and different identities.
 This misclassification and misrecognition of Mong people under Hmong (苗) and other national groups, and teaching their histories and cultural identities to the Mong people is very inappropriate.